 - The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
 President Kennedy School recognises that children looked after may have additional vulnerabilities.
-The Designated Lead for Looked-After and Previously Looked-After Children is Richard Beattie. - 116 Staff will receive training on how to best safeguard children who are Looked-After and Previously Looked-After. - 117 The school will work with Personal Advisors when children leave care (where applicable). - 118 President Kennedy School is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.
+The Designated Lead for Looked-After and Previously Looked-After Children is Richard Beattie. - Staff will receive training on how to best safeguard children who are Looked-After and Previously Looked-After. - The school will work with Personal Advisors when children leave care (where applicable). - President Kennedy School is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.

-Children with Special Educational Needs
+Children with Special Educational Needs, Disabilities or Physical Health Needs

-As outlined in Keeping Children Safe in Education (2019), President Kennedy School is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
-This could be because:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.5 - 120 Staff will be trained in recognising signs of abuse in children with SEN and disabilities. - Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
+- As outlined in Keeping Children Safe in Education (2021), President Kennedy School is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
+This could be because: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying than other children: - the potential for children with SEN and disabilities or certain other medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges4 - Staff will be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions. - Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
 We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances. - Safeguarding learning opportunities within the curriculum will be appropriately differentiated to ensure all children can access it.